 With the basics in order, next will be drafting a detailed business plan.
 Your bakery business plan should include everything from loans you are going to apply for, budget estimates, menu, location, and team member roles, right up to marketing and executing your business at the final stages of launch.

 This will be the go-to document for all upcoming interactions and strategies for the business at different stages.
 You might even need to present this to business partners or investors as an official form of documentation.
-Can’t figure out how to start drafting your plan?
-Take a look at the ultimate Bakery Business Plan Template to get going.

 5. Buy and setup Bakery Equipment